Elering/estfeed-datahub-docs/eng/20-reports.md

 Data:

-- Page „BH_OS_GO“ – the amounts of the open suppliers of the balance responsible party and those in its portfolio, by grid operators’ grid areas.
+- Page "BH_OS_GO" – the amounts of the open suppliers of the balance responsible party and those in its portfolio, by grid operators’ grid areas.
-- Page „BH_GO_OS_GO“ – the amounts of the general service customers of the grid operators in the balance responsible party’s portfolio and the amount of grid losses.
+- Page "BH_GO_OS_GO" – the amounts of the general service customers of the grid operators in the balance responsible party’s portfolio and the amount of grid losses.

 Column descriptions: